sam-wong8/newer-york/index.md

 ## Recreational Facilities

 Newer York has a variety of entertainment facilities that make living here a blast!
 Visit Azure Bay, a breathtaking beach renowned for its cleanliness and purity.
 We work hard to preserve the beauty of Azure Bay, and have many environmental policies to ensure it remains free of pollution.
 We also boast the York Library, one of the largest libraries in Europe!
 It's a treasure trove of information from all around the world!
 Our massive sports stadium hosts a variety of athletic events, tournaments, and professional matches.
 There's also our indoor public pool, with crystal clear waters, a place where swimmers from beginners to experts can have fun swimming!
+This vast array of recreational activities results in a huge tourism industry, bringing many jobs and increasing economic prosperity.

 ## Sustainability